 Address: 175 N State St, Chicago, IL 60601

 The Chicago Theatre is one of the city’s most iconic landmarks and a great place to visit.
-Built in 1921, this historic theater is still a popular destination for locals and tourists alike looking to see a show.
-The original lavish movie palace set the bar for all other movie palaces that came after it.
+Built in 1921, this historic theater is still a popular destination for locals and tourists looking to see a show.
+The original lavish movie palace set the bar for all other movie palaces.

 Designed in the French Baroque style, the exterior of the Chicago Theatre features a miniature replica of Paris’ Arc de Triomphe.
-The interior design of the theater is also something special to experience – with its ornate ceiling, grand chandeliers, and luxurious decor, it’s easy to feel transported back in time when you step inside.
+The theater’s interior design is also something special to experience – with its ornate ceiling, grand chandeliers, and luxurious decor, it’s easy to feel transported back in time when you step inside.

-Currently, the theater still showcases some of the world’s greatest minds and talents.
+The theater still showcases some of the world’s greatest minds and talents.
 Its first few decades featured performers such as John Phillip Sousa, Duke Ellington, and Benny Goodman.
-So why not take a tour of this incredible piece of Chicago and American history?
+So why not tour this incredible piece of Chicago and American history?

 What are some good shopping areas in Chicago?